skylight-hq/skylight.digital/pages/career_pathways/product-designer.md

 ##### Interaction design

 You have a foundational understanding of common design patterns in the field and the product.
 You have conceptual familiarity with information architecture, multi-step, and cross-platform workflows.
-You also consider different states in your work ( i.e., error, empty, success).
+You also consider different states in your work ( e.g., error, empty, success).

 ##### Visual design